google/fonts/cc-by-sa/knowledge/modules/introducing_type/lessons/introducing_color_fonts/content.md

-[Color fonts](/glossary/color-fonts) allow the font to take more control over the drawing process than just "ink goes here," with the color of the ink set by some external entity.
+[Color fonts](/glossary/color_fonts) allow the font to take more control over the drawing process than just "ink of unknown color goes here," with the color of the ink set by some external entity.

 On the web text is generally drawn in a color specified in CSS.
 In a document editor the user can typically choose a color to use for text.
 The font has no input into the color beyond where to fill and where not to.
 The font cannot manipulate the color,